-Part XII: Appeals
+Part XI: Appeals

-Appeals under this policy will be heard by an appeal panel (appeal board) comprised of three individuals that were not original members of the Title IX sex discrimination, sexual harassment, and sexual misconduct hearing board.
+Appeals under this policy will be heard by an appeal panel (appeal board) comprised of three individuals that were not original members of the Title IX Sexual Harassment/Sexual Misconduct Hearing Board.
 The appeal board members shall decide appeals by majority vote.

-The appeal board will also have an appeal board coordinator assigned to the case.
-The appeal board coordinator refers to a college official designated by the Title IX coordinator to advise appeal board members, complainants, and respondents on procedural issues related to the appeal process and policies as outlined in the Title IX sex discrimination, sexual harassment, and sexual misconduct policy and procedures.
+Title IX Sexual Harassment/Sexual Misconduct Appeal Board will also have an appeal board coordinator assigned to the case.
+The appeal board coordinator refers to a college official designated by the Title IX coordinator to advise appeal board members, complainants, and respondents on procedural issues related to the appeal process and policies as outlined in the Title IX sexual harassment/sexual misconduct policy and procedures.
 The appeal board is also responsible for consolidating and dissemination all information submitted on appeal.
-Appeal board coordinators are not members of the hearing board and do not have influence with any decisions made by the hearing board.
+Appeal board coordinator are not members of the hearing board and do not have influence with any decisions made by the hearing board.